IBM/universal-connectors/filter-plugin/logstash-filter-dynamodb-guardium/README.md

 ### Limitations

-The dynamodb plug-in does not support IPV6.
+1. The Dynamo DB plug-in does not support IPV6.

+2. You may need to disable management events in order to avoid heavy traffic and data loss in Guardium.
+Disabling management events disables logging of the following events: CreateTable, DeleteTable, ListTable, UpdateTable, DescribeTable, All Error events.

 ## 4. Configuring the Dynamodb filters in Guardium